AnanthSB/Student-Library/ReadMe_importent.txt

 The added books will be stored into the browser localStorage, and will be erased as per the user book delete request.

-In this project i used HTML, CSS and javascript.
+In this project i used HTML, CSS ,javascript and Jquery.

 Steps to run program:-
 1)  open folder studentLib_LoginPage